bjjs20/morse-translator/README.md

 ├── style.css        # Styling for the popup
 ├── manifest.json    # Extension configuration
 ├── icon.png         # Toolbar icon
-└── morses/          # Image folder (1.png to 8.png)
+├── index.html       # Index file for the website version (no use for the chrome app) ├── style_web.css    # Styling for the website version (no use for the chrome app) ├── favicon.ico      # Websute icon (no use for the chrome app) └── morses/          # Image folder (1.png to 8.png)
 ```